When the Noise Gets Too Loud

 That almost never happens.

-After figuring out logistics, we went.
-Sonny's BBQ.
+After figuring out logistics, we went. a barbecue restaurant.
 Coincidentally, we both knew our waitress.
 Small world moments like that usually make me smile.

 But during the date, something settled heavy in me.